Linux

 PPPoE

-In the old days, the network interfaces were arbitrarily named eth0
+In earlier systems, network interfaces were named arbitrarily (e.g., eth0

 , eth1

-Let's configure our server by editing the .nix
+We will configure our NixOS server as a router by organizing the configuration into modular .nix

 /etc/nixos